In Honor of Great Teachers

 It occurs to me, though, that as an elder in this crazy, wonderful world of providing assistance to those who call for help, I have perspective that they cannot.
 Although history sometimes seems irrelevant to those who have not lived it, perhaps it doesn’t hurt to be reminded, now and then, that today’s status quo didn’t come without someone proving it could be done.

-On August 7, an impressive gathering of aging, now mostly-retired paramedics from those early days gathered to honor Bob Marlin, one of the original DGH paramedics and for many years our Chief Paramedic.
+On August 7 this year, an impressive gathering of aging, now mostly-retired paramedics from those early days gathered to honor Bob Marlin, one of the original DGH paramedics and for many years our Chief Paramedic.
 Bob died on the August blue moon after a short, surprising illness.
 His passing is a jolt, a wrench, a terrible emotional tug for everyone who knew him.
-An inspiration to hundreds of EMS providers at emergency response agencies throughout Colorado’s Front Range and an educator of the highest calibre, Bob had a well-attended send-off that spoke volumes about his legacy.
+An inspiration to hundreds of EMS providers at emergency response agencies throughout Colorado’s Front Range and an educator of the highest caliber, Bob had a well-attended send-off that spoke volumes about his legacy.